An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Bronsons to arrive on North American shores:

-Bronson Settlers in the United States in the 17th Century
+Bronson Settlers in United States in the 17th Century

-Bronson Settlers in the United States in the 19th Century
+Bronson Settlers in United States in the 19th Century

 The Bronson Family Crest was acquired from the Houseofnames.com archives.
 The Bronson Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.